weixiang-smart/Double-Diffusion-Policy/README.md

 # Double-Diffusion-Policy
 Official repository for paper "Double Diffusion Policy for Robust Robot Learning via Human Guidance".
+The full code will be available soon.

 ## Video of real-world experiments
 1. Pack